mkcode/statesman/README.md

 ### Instantiating a Statesmin::Machine

-The `Machine` instance initializer now takes a `state` option which sets the initial state of the state machine.
+The `Statesman::Machine` instance initializer now takes a `state` option which sets the initial state of the state machine.
 If the `state` option is omitted, the `initial: true` state from the Machine definition is used.
-Passing an invalid state will yield a `Statesmin::InvaliedStateError`.
+Passing an invalid state will yield a `Statesmin::InvalidStateError`.

 ```ruby
 # A valid state is set as the current_state